Trans-Canada Highway: Highway design and standards

-Unlike the Interstate Highway System in the United States, the Trans-Canada Highway system has no national construction standard, and was originally built mostly as a two-lane highway with few multi-lane freeway or expressway sections, similar to the older United States Numbered Highway System.
+Unlike the Interstate Highway System in the United States, the Trans-Canada Highway system has no national construction standard, and it was originally built mostly as a two-lane highway with few multi-lane freeway sections, similar to the older United States Numbered Highway System.
 As a result, highway construction standards vary considerably among provinces and cities.
-In much of British Columbia, Ontario, and throughout Prince Edward Island and Newfoundland and Labrador, the Trans-Canada Highway system is still in its original two-lane state.
-On the other hand, New Brunswick is the only province to have its whole length of the main Trans-Canada Highway route upgraded to a four-lane freeway standard.
-In Quebec, most sections of the TCH network overlap with the province's Autoroute freeway system, resulting in the Trans-Canada Highway following freeways throughout most of Quebec as well.
-Alberta and Saskatchewan also have upgraded large portions of their Trans-Canada Highway network, with their entire length of Highway 1 and even most of Highway 16 upgraded to a four-lane divided highway, albeit with at-grade intersections in most areas.
-British Columbia is actively working on converting its section of Highway 1 east of Kamloops to a four-lane, non-freeway route.
-Currently, over half of the mainline Trans-Canada Highway is still in its original two-lane state, with no bypasses, interchanges and few passing opportunities.
-Only about 15 per cent of the mainline route is upgraded to freeway standards similar to those of the Interstate Highway system.
+In much of British Columbia, Ontario, Prince Edward Island, and Newfoundland and Labrador, the Trans-Canada Highway system is still in its original two-lane state.
+British Columbia is actively working on converting its section of Highway 1 east of Kamloops to a four-lane divided highway.
+Alberta, Saskatchewan, and Manitoba have widened most of their southern Trans-Canada Highway network to four lanes.
+In Quebec, most sections of the TCH network overlap with the province's Autoroute freeways.
+New Brunswick is the only province to have its whole length of the main Trans-Canada Highway route at a four-lane freeway standard.

+Like the former U.S. Route 66, the many non-expressway sections of the Trans-Canada Highway often form the main streets of communities, with homes and businesses directly adjacent to the Trans-Canada Highway.